 The nature of the services you require from your senior caregiver determine your obligations for overtime and minimum wage payments.
 Domestic employees, including senior caregivers, have been covered by the Fair Labor Standards Act (FLSA) since 1974.
-Please note that many states have stricter laws and standards than the FLSA, and the applicable law is the one that most benefits the worker.
+Please note that many states have stricter laws and standards for home care assistance pay than the FLSA, and the applicable law is the one that most benefits the worker.

 In 2015 the definition of “Companionship Services” that are exempt from the FLSA’s minimum wage and overtime pay rate regulations changed significantly.
 To qualify as companion care, the caregiver:

 - Must be employed by a private family, not an agency.